-If you are a taxpayer who lives outside the United States and have specific individual or business account questions, you may contact the International Taxpayer Service Call Center by phone or fax.
-The International Call Center is operational Monday through Friday, from 6:00 a.m. to 11:00 p.m.
+If you are a U.S. taxpayer with specific individual or business account questions, please contact the International Taxpayer Service Call Center by phone or fax.
+The International Call Center is operational Monday through Friday from 6:00 a.m. to 11:00 p.m.
 (Eastern Time):

-Please send your tax forms and correspondence to the applicable address listed below.
-Individual taxpayers located outside the United States may also contact the IRS by mail.
+Individual taxpayers located outside the United States also may contact the IRS by mail at:

 Philadelphia, PA 19255-0725

-Business taxpayers located outside the United States may also contact the IRS by mail:
+Business taxpayers located outside the United States also may contact the IRS by mail at:

 Ogden, UT 84201-0038